About us

 More than just an address

-We chose the name Bolara 60 because this place is woven into the fabric of local life, not a separate holiday retreat.
+We chose the name Bolara 60 - the property's address - because this place is woven into the fabric of local life, not a separate holiday retreat like so many tourist villas.
 The hillside once hosted over 60 homes, but many were left empty as families moved away over the decades.

-Though the forest around us feels wild and free, we’re deeply committed to being part of rural Istria’s community.
-We’ve forged strong connections with local farmers, food and wine producers, foragers, and chefs—supporting their work, building friendships, and enjoying their exceptional products.
+Though the forest around us feels wild and free, we’re committed to being part of inland Istria’s community.
+We’ve forged connections with neighbours, local farmers, food and wine producers and chefs—supporting their work, building friendships and enjoying their exceptional products.

-We love encouraging our guests to explore these local treasures, sharing insider tips on where to shop, eat, and meet the people behind the produce.
-Our neighbours are at the heart of what we do, and we’re always happy to help out, whether it’s with the grape harvest or olive picking.
-Guests at our bed and breakfast are always welcome to join in and experience the rhythms of village life.
+We love encouraging our guests to explore these local treasures, sharing insider tips on where to shop, eat and meet the people behind the produce.
+Our village, Bolara, is at the heart of what we do, and we’re always happy to help out neighbours, whether it’s with the grape harvest or olive picking.
+Guests at our bed and breakfast are welcome to join in and experience the rhythms of village life.

 Renovating Bolara Šešanta